CUWALID/CUWALID.github.io/_pages/model_info/dryp-info.md

 Coordinate files can be specified in the 'OUTPUT' section of the main configuration file.

+Within the DRYP Settings file, you can specify the type of METEO file you are using as such:
+- 0 for csv files
+- 1 for netCDF files
+- 2 for YEARLY netCDF files
+- 3 for MONTHLY netCDF files
+- 4 for DAILY netCDF files
+- 5 for ensamble netCDF files

+It should be noted that if you are running the main cuwalid system (e.g. run_cuwalid() function), these settings will be changed automatically to match what is required from the output of Storm and stoPET.

 ### Result files

 Point result files are named with the model name followed by the letter "p" and the name of the variable at the end.